denzelrenner/LIFE4136-Group1-Rotation2/README.md

 2)Click on the `Upload a tree` option

-3)Navigate to the `Tree file` field and select the choose file option.
-Navigate through your files to locate the raxml file with the `.besttree` extension and upload it.
+3)Navigate to the `Tree file` field and select the `choose file` option.
+Search through your files to locate the raxml file with the `.besttree` extension and upload it.

 ## Protein Structure Modelling
 Say what you tried